jhjourdan/C11parser/README.md

 How to use the parser?
 ----------------------

+You need to have installed
+- OCaml (known to work with 4.05.0),
-You need to have installed OCaml, the Menhir parser generator and ocamlbuild.
+- the Menhir parser generator (known to work with 20181113) and
+- ocamlbuild (known to work with 0.12.0)

 In order to build it, you can just type `make`.

 The executable that is produced takes a preprocessed C file in its standard input and raises an exception in the case of a parse